 How to fit a square or rectangular neutral density filter to the front of your lens.

-5. Why light your subject for better skies?
+5. Light your subject for well exposed skies

-If you expose your image for the sky in the background, you will have a lovely looking sky.
+If you expose for the sky in the background, you’ll have a lovely looking sky.
 Your subject in the foreground and possibly everything else, however, will be underexposed.

-Also, we love good news, so if our photography tips have helped you to understand how to get good looking skies, share that too.
+Also, we love good news, so if our photography tips have helped you to understand how to avoid an overexposed sky, share that too.